kkasperczyk-no/connectedhomeip/examples/lock-app/nrfconnect/README.md

 device.
 As a result, device is able to join the Thread network and communicate with other Thread devices in the network.

-### Bootloader support
+### Device Firmware Upgrade

-The example allows enabling bootloader and building the target with the [MCUboot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/mcuboot/index.html) support.
+The example allows enabling Over-the-air Device Firmware Upgrade feature.
+In this process device hosting new firmware image sends it to the CHIP device using Bluetooth LE transport and [Simple Management Protocol](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/zephyr/guides/device_mgmt/index.html#device-mgmt).
+Then the old firmware image is replaced with the new one using [MCUboot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/mcuboot/index.html) bootloader solution.

+#### Bootloader

-MCUboot is a secure bootloader used for generating proper output files that can be used in the device firmware upgrade process.
+MCUboot is a secure bootloader used for swapping firmware images of different versions and generating proper build output files that can be used in the device firmware upgrade process.

 Bootloader solution requires certain area of flash memory to perform application images swapping process regarding the firmware upgrade.
 The Nordic devices use for that purpose external memory chip that communicates with the microcontroller via QSPI bus.

-See the [Building with bootloader support](#building-with-bootloader-support) section to learn how to enable MCUboot using external flash in this example.
+See the [Building with Device Firmware Upgrade support](#building-with-device-firmware-upgrade-support) section to learn how to change MCUboot and flash configuration in this example.

+#### Simple Management Protocol

+Simple Management Protocol (SMP) is a basic transfer encoding that is used for device management purposes, including application image management.
+SMP supports using different transports like Bluetooth LE, UDP or serial USB/UART.

+In this example CHIP device runs SMP Server in order to download application update image using Bluetooth LE transport.

+See the [Building with Device Firmware Upgrade support](#building-with-device-firmware-upgrade-support) section to learn how to enable SMP and utilize it for Device Firmware Upgrade purposes in this example.

 <hr>